-Once the probing cycle is complete, the probe will move away from the surface by the amount entered in Parameter 13 (Recovery Distance).
-The dimension where it found the surface will be shown on the control.
+Once the probing cycle is complete, the probe will move away from the surface by the amount in Parameter 13.
+The probed position will be shown on screen.
 Press ESC to return to the Set Part 0/ Position screen or digitize screen.